Co-dfns/Co-dfns/LIMITATIONS.md

 * Compose (∘) is not implemented
 * Power (⍣) is not implemented
 * Rank (⍤) is not implemented
-* The Log (⍟) function is not implemented for bitvectors
 * Binomial is not implemented for negative and floating point values
 * Conditional guards are not supported yet
 * Recursive functions are not supported yet